The SibKeyerQSK with blinky LEDs

 The SibKeyer QSK version adds these additional features:

 A pair of 555 timer ICs are used in this project.
 A single 556 timer IC could be used with the appropriate pin changes.
-A CMOS 7555 or 7556 timer IC could be substituted if lower power drain is desired, this would be a good idea if the keyer is powered by a battery.
+Two CMOS 7555 timers or a dual 7556 timer IC could be substituted if lower power drain is desired, this would be a good idea if the keyer is going to be powered by a battery.

-The first timer is used for timing the speed of the Morse code.
+The first 555 timer is used for controlling the speed of the Morse code.
 The CW speed is set via the 100K audio taper (reverse log) potentiometer, the speed is increased as the pot is rotated to the left.
 If a normal log taper pot is used, the speed control can be wired for faster speed with clockwise rotation.
 Audio taper pots are more common and less expensive.

 The cw speed timer activated by sending a logic high signal to pin 4 via the Active signal coming from the microprocessor.
 The software turns the clock off when the keyer is idle, this lowers the power consumption by a small amount.
 Note that this timer operates at 10X the speed of the Morse output, this is done to greatly reduce the long first character bug mentioned above.
 It also allows the dot/dash timing ratio to be tweaked by changing the Dashcount parameter in the source code.